-Specific conventions for being transparent about the use of ideas and the works of others must be observed.
+Specific conventions for transparency about using others' ideas and works must be observed.
 For example, students are required to access ManageBac and use the Harvard referencing style (Harvard Reference Generator).

-Through workshop engagements, issues bordering on academic integrity are highlighted to students, so they do not breach, which comes with sanctions.

-To check for possible academic integrity breaches, students must submit their work through Turnitin, a plagiarism software embedded in ManageBac for all MYP/DP students.
+Through workshop engagements, issues related to academic integrity are highlighted to students to prevent breaches that come with sanctions.
+Students must submit their work through Turnitin, a plagiarism software embedded in ManageBac across programs, to check for potential academic integrity breaches.

 Academic integrity is an ongoing practice across all grade levels.
 All work submitted by students must be original, with all sources duly cited and referenced.
-The Program Coordinators investigate any possible breach of academic integrity.
-Confirmed breaches result in sanctions.
+Program Coordinators investigate any potential breaches of academic integrity and confirmed breaches result in sanctions.

-Regarding procedural fairness, students have the right to appeal against any sanction that they consider unfair or does not reflect the breach.
+Regarding procedural fairness, students can appeal any sanction they consider unfair or not reflective of the breach.